nand2mario/nand2mario.github.io/content/posts/2024/mdtang/index.md

 ## Actually a port

 My last project GBATang was a [partial-rewrite](https://nand2mario.github.io/posts/2024/gbatang_part_1/) as I blogged about last month.
 [SNESTang](https://github.com/nand2mario/snestang) was also quite involved in changes.
 In contrast, MDTang is a straightforward port of the original core.
-The Geneis operatesd with a master clock of 53.69Mhz, which is the main frequency used by Genesis-MiSTer.
+The Genesis operated with a master clock of 53.69Mhz, which is the main frequency used by Genesis-MiSTer.
 The Motorola 68000 (m68k) CPU core and VDP display processor of the original core were very well written and their Fmax immediately satisfied the 53Mhz requirement.
 So I was able to quickly set up the CPU, VDP, add in an appropriate memory controller and video output.
 Test roms were running merely two days later.

 I'll focus the rest of our discussion on three parts where the Tang board presented idiosyncrasies and demanded some effort, a rare data layout used by the processor, the display interface / frame buffer, and the sound (Z80) processor.